mairacs/Deep-Learning-NLP/README.md

 ## Acknowledgments
-This project was developed as part of the [Artificial Intelligence II (ΥΣ19)](.https://www.di.uoa.gr/en/studies/undergraduate/805) course
+This project was developed as part of the [Artificial Intelligence II (ΥΣ19)](https://www.di.uoa.gr/en/studies/undergraduate/805) course
 at the Department of Informatics and Telecommunications, National and Kapodistrian University of Athens (NKUA/UoA),
-under the supervision of [Prof. Manolis Koubarakis](.https://cgi.di.uoa.gr/~koubarak/).
+under the supervision of [Prof. Manolis Koubarakis](https://cgi.di.uoa.gr/~koubarak/).

-I would also like to thank the teaching staff and the course TAs for their guidance and support throughout the assignments.

 ## License